buy big live oak trees

 Did you know?

-• One tree can absorb around 1 ton of carbon dioxide in one year
+• One tree can absorb around 1 ton of carbon dioxide in one year.

-• Trees help reduce the greenhouse effect
+• Trees help reduce the greenhouse effect.

-• Shade produced by trees help reduce the Earth’s temperature
+• Shade produced by trees help reduce the Earth’s temperature.

-Economic Benefits of Large Trees in Your Landscape:
+• Economic Benefits of Large Trees in Your Landscape

-Trees can benefit the economy both in-directly and directly.
+Trees can benefit the economy both directly and in-directly.
 For example, saving electricity would be a direct benefit.
 It has been proven that a house surrounded by trees that produce shade have lower electric bills than houses that are in direct sunlight.
 Heating costs can be reduced when a group of trees produce a windbreaker effect.
 Another direct economic benefit of trees is they increase property values.

-An indirect economic benefit example is when customers pay lower electricity bills as a result of a power company's ability to use less water in their cooling towers, build fewer new facilities to meet peak demands, and use reduced amounts of fossil fuel in their furnaces.
+An indirect economic benefit example is when customers pay lower electricity bills as a result of a power company's ability to use less water in their cooling towers, build fewer new facilities to meet peak demands and use reduced amounts of fossil fuel in their furnaces.
 Often communities can save thousands of dollars by planting large trees to control storm water instead of building facilities to control the storm water.

 Often communities can save thousands of dollars by planting large trees to control storm water instead of building facilities to control the storm water.